What are the 5 symptoms of stress?

 The most frequent symptoms are sweating, dizziness, nausea, palpitations, dry mouth, trembling, and chest pain.

-Depression is another of the symptoms of stress.
 In general, depression is characterized by a feeling of dejection; there is nothing that interests you, and you don’t feel like doing anything.
 It often comes with insomnia problems or vice versa, not having the will to get out of bed.
 As this state causes an imbalance, you will often feel anxious, and that for no specific reason.

 Stress is often also characterized by compulsive behavior.
 Resulting in a toxic approach concerning alcohol, drugs, pills, or tobacco.
 But even concerning food where one can eat excessively or suddenly stop eating.